Automattic/wp-calypso/client/blocks/upload-image/README.md

 - `doneButtonText`: text on the "Done" button in Image Editor modal.
 - `addAnImageText`: text on the image picker when selecting an image.
 - `dragUploadText`: text which shows when dragging an image to upload.
+- `defaultImage`: previously uploaded image or its id to be used as default image.
+- `defaultImageId`: id of previously uploaded image to be used as default image.

 There's a way to design and supply your own HTML for the image picker (when no image is selected) by supplying the `imagePickerContent` prop and for the uploading process (when image is being uploaded) by supplying the